logo

 The premiums will only increase when you buy a new policy (when you are older), as you will need to go through the application process again, where current age and inflation rates will be re-assessed.

-How To Choose the Right Term Insurance Plan? - A Step-By-Step Guide
+How To Choose the Right Term Insurance Plan in India

 Picking the right term insurance plan can be overwhelming, given the number of things you must consider.
 To make this easy, we have provided a table based on common scenarios you can use to point you in the right direction.